MHZ4munich/MHZ4munich.github.io/training.md

 title: Training time and place
 permalink: /training/
 ---
-The training is on a weekly basis and most of the time we alternate between West park and English Garden in Munich for training.
-Note that currently we train outdoor so our training is affected by the weather, so look at **the weather widget below** before you go. **In terms of bad weather, the training is cancelled automatically without notification, this is according to the hourly weather forecast widget below.**
+The training is on **every weekend** and most of the time we alternate between **West park** and **English Garden** in Munich.

-Please click on the events in the calendar below to see the address where we meet for each training and other details like how to find us.
+Please click on the events in the **training calendar below** to see the address where we meet for each training and other details like how to find us, and this is **updated weekly**.

+<iframe src="https://calendar.google.com/calendar/embed?src=7hfm87dla7lt6cvvgoeblsipq8%40group.calendar.google.com&ctz=Europe/Berlin" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

+**The training always start on time so it is important for participants to be punctual !**

 The meeting and training place for the coming week will always be fixed before 8:00 pm on the current Saturday but it is always a good habit to look at the calendar on the day before you go to confirm the place or contact us for probe training.

-**The training always start on time so it is important for participants to be punctual !**

-<iframe src="https://calendar.google.com/calendar/embed?src=7hfm87dla7lt6cvvgoeblsipq8%40group.calendar.google.com&ctz=Europe/Berlin" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>
+**In terms of bad weather like raining, the training will be cancelled automatically without notification, this is according to the hourly weather forecast widget at the bottom.**